BryJamin/WickedWizard/README.md

 ### Current Issues

+- Menus can be used by enabling and disabling entities

 - Create a 'god mode' and 'bounds mode' menu option.
 - Change animation so it is easier to queue animations such as the firing animation.